-The Game Design and Development degree programs at the University of Silicon Valley best exemplify the intersection of engineering and art for games and various forms of interactive technology.
+The Game Design and Development programs at the University of Silicon Valley best exemplify the intersection of engineering and art for games and various forms of interactive technology.
 As the market for computer games and gamification demands visually high detail with fun, interactive, compelling stories, and dynamic gameplay, there is a need for highly skilled people with specialized expertise.
-The Game Design and Development Department offers two degree programs which represent the two sides of game development teams.
-The BA in Game Art (GA) degree program is focused on art and content creation.
-The BS in Game Engineering (GE) degree program is focused on engineering and the more technical aspects of game creation.
+The Game Design and Development Department offers three degree programs which represent the two sides of game development teams.
+The BA in Game Art (GA) degree program is focused on art and content creation; the BA in Game Design (GD) degree program focuses on game design and development; and the BS in Game Engineering (GE) degree program is focused on engineering and the more technical aspects of game creation.